Why Partnerships Have Buy-Sell Agreements

 By agreeing on the basic stipulations before moving ahead with documentation, each partner can make a contribution to how the business will move forward should one of the leadership team be suddenly lost.
 Planning ahead, making decisions before an unexpected event will provide peace of mind.
 Free from this worry allows each partner to focus on business growth.
 These agreements provide for family security and give comfort to vital employees working in your organization.
 Do you really want to be working with a partner’s troubled son, or a cousin just our of grad school?
 The worst case would be a fire sale of the business for less than fair value.

 No matter what type of business you own, from a mom-and-pop shop to a multi-level networking company, a buy-sell agreement is a smart choice to protect you, your loved ones, and your business’s legacy.

 A buy-sell agreement is a legal contract.
 Several key steps are involved in the agreement function properly.
 We’ve outlined the three basic decisions to keep in mind as you move forward in creating a buy-sell agreement.

 1. Establish and agree on your business’s value.

-The overall worth of the business, as well as what percentage each partner holds must be agreed upon by all parties.
-You can choose to establish this value through a valuation formula, or simply by deciding upon set amounts.
+The overall worth of the business, as well as what percentage each partner holds must

 Importantly, review the valuation annually (more often should a new client, contract or product affect income) or when the market outlook is trending positively.
 Align the buy-sell agreement to business sales, debt, profits, and income.
-Allowing too much time between evaluations may lead to significant surprise should a partner be indisposed.
+Allowing too much time between evaluations may lead to a significant surprise should a partner be indisposed.